-115.32 Volunteer and contractor training Auditor Overall Determination: Meets Standard Auditor Discussion The facility provides PREA training to their religious volunteers and contractors.
+Auditor Overall Determination: Meets Standard Auditor Discussion The facility provides PREA training to their religious volunteers and contractors.
 The auditor viewed and verified documentation of training that has been provided to volunteers and contractors.
-The auditor spoke with a contractor who was able to state the facility's zero-tolerance policy and the appropriate actions to take if an inmate indicated sexual abuse.
-She reports any sexual abuse and sexual harassment to both her company supervisor and the Jail Administrator.
+The auditor spoke with a contractor and a volunteer who were able to state the facility's zero-tolerance policy and the appropriate actions to take if an inmate indicated sexual abuse.
+The Food Service Director reports any sexual abuse and sexual harassment to both her company supervisor and the Jail Administrator.
 The food service director's training is provided mainly through the company that employs her.
 The company's PREA training outline is provided to the PREA Coordinator for approval.
 She completed PREA training when she first began at this facility, annual training and she just completed a quarterly corrections training on the company's website that includes PREA.
 The level and type of training provided to volunteers and contractors is based on the services they provide and level of contact they have with inmates, but all volunteers and contractors who have contact with inmates are notified of the zero-tolerance policy regarding sexual abuse and sexual harassment and informed how to report such incidents.
-Currently, due to the COVID virus, religious volunteers provide services through the glass in the no-contact visit area.

-115.33 Inmate education Auditor Overall Determination: Exceeds Standard Auditor Discussion The auditor determined that the HACTC exceeds this standard.
+Auditor Discussion The auditor reviewed policy H-105 PREA: Inmate Screening, Orientation, Education.
+The auditor determined that the HACTC exceeds this standard.
 The HACTC continues to excel in educating inmates regarding PREA and the inmate's right to be free from sexual abuse and sexual harassment while confined at this facility.
 The inmates receive training and a handout on the day of arrival that outlines important PREA information.
 There are posters throughout the facility.
 In addition, they watch a video with more in-depth PREA information within 30 days of intake.
-When an inmate initially signs on to the kiosk within their housing unit the screen displays PREA information regarding their rights to be free from sexual abuse and sexual harassment, to be free from retaliation for reporting such incidents and methods of reporting.
-The inmate must acknowledge reading it before having access to the kiosk.
-The auditor requested an inmate open the kiosk so that the auditor could view the information available to them regarding PREA.
+When an inmate initially signs on to the kiosk within their housing unit or onto their tablet, the screen displays PREA information regarding their rights to be free from sexual abuse and sexual harassment, to be free from retaliation for reporting such incidents and methods of reporting.
+The inmate must acknowledge reading it before having access to the devices.
+The auditor requested an inmate scroll through what PREA information was available to them on their tablets.
 The interviews confirmed that inmates were well aware of how to report and were familiar with multiple ways to report.
-The training is documented through the inmates' signature on an acknowledgement form.
-The inmates stated they feel safe and that their staff treat them respectfully and professionally.
-Many reported that if they needed to report anything they would report it directly to their staff but were aware of the other methods.
+The it directly to their staff but were aware of the other methods.